MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/whats-new/breaking-changes-ps6.md

 ### `*-Computer` cmdlets

-Due to the use of unsupported APIs, the following cmdlets been removed from PowerShell Core until a better solution is found.
+Due to the use of unsupported APIs, the following cmdlets have been removed from PowerShell Core until a better solution is found.

 - Add-Computer